theron-wang/VS2022-Editor-Support-for-Tailwind-CSS/Getting-Started.md

 ![IntelliSense](art/IntelliSense-Demo-1.gif)

-6. To build your file, either manually start the build process under Build > Start TailwindCSS build process.
+6. To build your file, either manually start the build process under Build > Start Tailwind CSS build process.

 ![Build process](art/Build-Demo-1.png)

-If, at any point, you wish to change the extension's behavior, you can update extension settings in Tools > Options > TailwindCSS IntelliSense.
+Settings for this extension can be updated in Tools > Options > TailwindCSS IntelliSense.